Last updated: Jan, 2021

 In fact, as both these cyclical models are one and the same, velocity on one side, opposes clock speed on the other; as one increases the other decreases.
 Assuming clock speed to be a synonymous function for atomic/molecular energy, we then have equilibrium.

-Every nominated point on this giant wheel we are describing above remains at the same distance from every other point, regardless of local variations in speed.
+Every nominated point on this giant 'wheel' we are describing above remains at the same distance from every other point, regardless of local variations in speed.
 Relative motion does not apply to this fourth dimensional flow of contraction/deceleration, it only applies in the three dimensions of space we perceive.
-This inter-connected and unalterable wheel is our Universe, the sum of all material existence.
-It is constant, contained and perpetual.
+This inter-connected and unalterable wheel is our universe, the sum of all material existence.
+It is constant, contained and perpetual – not really a wheel, of course, that's just a figure of speech.

-Light travels invariantly as it has no mass and is not constrained by the cycle of time.
+Light travels invariantly as it has no mass and is not constrained by the cycle traversed by matter.
 A comatose photon therefore reaches its target at the same time it launched.
-It travels, as it were, in straight lines between points, and does not flow around the circumference of Cyclical Time.
+It travels, as it were, in straight lines between points, and does not flow around the solid state circumference of Cyclical Time.

 The misconception, therefore, that our launch pad, the Earth, is at rest, is not as silly as it seems.
 Any and all points on the cyclical wheel of Time can be both stationary and the speed of light, and anything in between.
 So, any velocity can be anything you want, and decelerating to (z) is actually acceleration to (c).

-Oddly, though this cosmological cycle for time says that we are all decelerating, it can be suggested in line with SR that there is no such thing as deceleration: Deceleration in one frame of reference can always be seen as acceleration, in another, even when returning to our original point of departure (the frame of reference where the journey initiated).
+Oddly, deceleration in one frame of reference can always be seen as acceleration in another, even when returning to our original point of departure (the frame of reference where the journey initiated).

 In any accelerating path there will be many points considered by other observers to be at rest with respect to their inertial frame of reference.
 So, an astronaut in a rocket, believing she is accelerating, may actually be seen by these outside observers to be decelerating towards one of their rest points.
 However, when our astronaut passes through one of these so called 'static points', she feels nothing.
 She does not experience any slowing down, then speeding up as she passes through, because that point does not exert any influence upon her, it does not really exist for her.